 Care Bear Names

-If your child loves the Care Bears, chances are they’d like to name their teddy after one of them.
-Here are some:
+If your child loves the Care Bears, they might want to name their teddy after one of the classics.
+Each name comes with a built-in personality trait:

 - Bedtime Bear